-Last Updated on June 20, 2024 by
+Last Updated on December 23, 2025 by Erin Donahue

 Queens has some of the best views of the NYC skyline to take pictures from.
-I previously wrote about Brooklyn’s best photography spots and realized I should write one for Queens too.
-“The World’s Borough” is the largest New York City borough with the most diversity in the world, and is home to sports havens like Citi Field, and Arthur Ashe Stadium.
+I previously wrote about Brooklyn’s best photography spots and realized I should write one for Queens, too.
+“The World’s Borough” is the largest New York City borough with the most diversity in the world, and is home to sports havens like Citi Field and Arthur Ashe Stadium.
 Queens is also home to Forest Hills Stadium, which used to be a tennis mecca but is now an outdoor music venue.
 The borough has its own culture and character, with so many activities and options depending on your priority, and some of the best street food.
-Here’s a thorough and comprehensive list of Queens photography spots to take pictures at!
+Here’s a comprehensive list of Queens photography spots to take pictures at!

 Formerly an industrial hub, LIC is becoming the newest “Chinatown” in the city with a rapidly growing Asian population.
 With the construction of skyscrapers going up on literally every corner, Jackson Ave. and Vernon Blvd are the main streets home to some great restaurants and contemporary art museums.